CHALLENGE

 4) Entrants are asked to consider how their design addresses equity for the community.
 Entrants will be asked to write a short essay and indicate on the site plan or section aspects of design strategies that support equity.

-Entries are judged holistically on their submission including the material highlighting the decarbonization, resilience, and equity aspects of their project.
+Entries are judged holistically on their submission, including the material highlighting the decarbonization, resilience, and equity aspects of their project.
 A Technical Review Panel will convene to consider the decarbonization strategies of each entry.
 This Technical Evaluation is then provided to the Jury for consideration.
-The Technical Evaluation is not the sole criterion on which entries will be judged but acts as a complement to the overall project design evaluation.
+The Technical Evaluation is not the sole criterion on which entries will be judged, but acts as a complement to the overall project design evaluation.

 Entries are weighed individually, not in competition with others.
 Jury decisions will be based solely on the materials submitted.
 Criteria include quality of design, resolution of the program or idea, innovation, thoughtfulness, and technique.
 See jury panelists and judging criteria here.

-Winners will be announced in January, 2025, at an online event.
+Winners will be announced in 2026, at an online event.
 Details forthcoming.

 DEADLINES

-The submission deadline is December 16, 2024, at 6:00 pm PST.
+The submission deadline is June 1, 2026, at 01:00 PM PST.

 Please note that the Architecture at Zero competition uses an electronic registration process.
 If you are submitting multiple projects, you will need to register each project separately.